 - Volatility – Bitcoin value increases due to the networking effect.
 The more people use it and talk about it, the more powerful it becomes.
 However, news of governmental or banking actions regarding cryptocurrency can diminish its value and affect the entire system’s integrity.

-- Hacks – While most present-day exchange platforms employ high-security measures, owners still fear the possibility of a hacker funneling into transactions and making billions of dollars’ worth of Bitcoin to disappear in milliseconds.
+- Hacks – While most present-day exchange platforms employ high-security measures, owners still fear the possibility of a hacker funneling into transactions and making billions of dollars worth of Bitcoin disappear in milliseconds.

-You can get a deeper insight into Bitcoin by becoming part of the network and exploring the numerous opportunities offered by a decentralized, free, and people-backed financial system.
+You can get a deeper insight into Bitcoin by becoming part of the network and exploring the numerous opportunities offered by a decentralized, accessible, and people-backed financial system.

 If this is your first time investing in digital assets, Bitcoin is the one you should start with.
-There is a large and solid community growing around this digital coin, and it is only a matter of time until we will see it reach global scale expansion.
+A large and solid community is growing around this digital coin, and it is only a matter of time until we see it reach global scale expansion.